Every day is an opportunity to change lives.

 Our Mission | Core Values

-Gallatin Shalom Zone is an organization designed to engage residents of Sumner County in the work of healing, peace, reconciliation, justice, and love so that we can grow beyond our current circumstances and, together, live as a beloved community.
+Gallatin Shalom Zone is designed to engage residents of Sumner County in the work of healing, peace, education, reconciliation, and love so that we can grow beyond our current circumstances and, together, live as a beloved community.

-We welcome children and families in our community with a purpose to encourage self-sufficiency and inner peace that will in turn increase their long-term potential and prosperity.
+We welcome children, youth, individuals, and families with the purpose of encouraging self-sufficiency, wholeness, health, and inner peace that generates long-term potential and prosperity.

 How We Accomplish Our Mission